×

 All about Diabase and Adamellite Properties

 Know all about Diabase and Adamellite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Diabase and Adamellite belong to Igneous Rocks.Texture of Diabase is Aphanitic, Granular whereas that of Adamellite is Porphyritic.
 Diabase appears Vesicular and Adamellite appears Veined or Pebbled.
-The luster of Diabase is not available while that of Adamellite is dull to grainy with sporadic parts pearly and vitreous.
+The luster of Diabase is while that of Adamellite is dull to grainy with sporadic parts pearly and vitreous.
 Diabase is available in dark grey to black colors whereas Adamellite is available in black, grey, orange, pink, white colors.
 The commercial uses of Diabase are an oil and gas reservoir, cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Adamellite are curling, gemstone, laboratory bench tops, tombstones.